jorgetaylor99/sentiment-analyser/README.md

-# Naive Bayes Sentiment Analyzer
+# Naive Bayes Sentiment Analyser

 This project is a Python script that uses a Naive Bayes algorithm to perform sentiment analysis on the Rotten Tomatoes Movie Reviews dataset.